Unidata/python-workshop/events/millersville2017.md

 - **Where**: Millersville, PA

 ## Feedback
-Let us know how we did: https://www.surveymonkey.com/r/H28XCFL
+Let us know how we did and take the [survey](https://www.surveymonkey.com/r/H28XCFL).

 ## Thursday, April 6th